 Julien Mezey Dissertation Award

-The Association for the Study of Law, Culture and the Humanities invites submissions for its 2013 Julien Mezey Dissertation Award.
+The Association for the Study of Law, Culture and the Humanities invites submissions for the 2014 Julien Mezey Dissertation Award.
 This annual prize is awarded to the dissertation that most promises to enrich and advance interdisciplinary scholarship at the intersection of law, culture and the humanities.
-The award will be presented at the Association's 2013 annual meeting, which will be hosted by Birkbeck, University of London, March 22-23, 2013.
+The award will be presented at the Association's Annual Conference, hosted by the University of Virginia on March 10-11, 2014.

 1) a letter by the nominee detailing the genesis, goal, and contribution of the dissertation;